RusselSand/Algorithms/README.md

 <b>Input format</b>

-В первой строке дана строка s, во второй — строка t. Длины обеих строк не превосходят 1000. Строки состоят из маленьких латинских букв.
+The first line contains the string "s," and the second line contains the string "t."
+The lengths of both strings do not exceed 1000.
+The strings consist of lowercase Latin letters.

 <b>Output format</b>

-Выведите единственное число — расстояние между строками.
+Output a single number — the distance between the strings.

 <b> Work principle </b>

-Нам нужна двумерная матрица, но, так как подсчеты ведутся по последнему ряду, будем хранить только его.<br>
+We need a two-dimensional matrix, but since the calculations are done along the last row, we will only store it.
-Базовый случай — dp[j] = j. Заполняем так первый ряд. Далее нулевой элемент будет равен i -> порядковому номеру цикла.<br>
+The base case is dp[j] = j.
+Fill in the first row like this.
+Then the zero element will be equal to i -> the ordinal number of the loop.
-Переход динамики — сравниваем значения currentDp[j-1] + 1, dp[j] + 1 и dp[j-1] + 1 (если буквы не равны) / dp[j-1] (если равны).<br>
+The transition of the dynamics is to compare the values currentDp[j-1] + 1, dp[j] + 1, and dp[j-1] + 1 (if the letters are not equal) / dp[j-1] (if they are equal).
-Выбираем самое минимальное число.<br>
+Choose the smallest number.
-Ответ на исходный вопрос будет содержаться в ячейке dp [длина второго слова].
+The answer to the original question will be contained in the cell dp[length of the second word].

 <b> The proof of correctness </b>

-Первая строка, dp[j] = j -> чтобы получить строку из пустой, нужно провести j операций вставки Первый символ последующих строк dp[0] = i -> чтобы получить пустую строку из текущей, нужно провести i операций удаления.
+The first line, dp[j] = j -> to get a string from an empty one, you need to perform j insertion operations.
+The first symbol of subsequent lines dp[0] = i -> to get an empty string from the current one, you need to perform i deletion operations.

-Если обе строки не пустые:
+If both strings are not empty:
-- если символы равны, значит мы не меняли последний символ, то есть выполнили D(i - 1, j - 1) операций
+- If the characters are equal, it means we haven't changed the last character, so we performed D(i - 1, j - 1) operations.
-- если не равны, то последний символ меняли один раз, значит D(i - 1, j - 1) + 1.
+- If they are not equal, then we changed the last character once, so it's D(i - 1, j - 1) + 1.

 <b> Time complexity </b>

-Для вычисления используем цикл в цикле по размеру каждой из исследуемых строк (n и m). Сложность O(n * m).
+To calculate, we use a nested loop based on the size of each of the strings being investigated (n and m).
+The complexity is O(n * m).

 <b> Space complexity </b>

-Требуется дополнительный массив dp, длина которого равна длине одной из рассматриваемых строк (n). Также храним в памяти временный массив для заполнения нового ряда (n) и сами строки (n и m). Сложность O(3n + m) -> O(n + m).
+A supplementary array `dp` is required, with a length equal to the length of one of the strings being considered (n).
+We also store a temporary array in memory to fill the new row (n) and the actual strings (n and m).
+The complexity is O(3n + m) -> O(n + m).

 </details>